Overseas Programs and Engineering

 With ecosystems extending from the desert to the Antarctic, Chile incorporates a unique range of environments.
 Located in Santiago, the BOSP program is open Spring, Summer and Autumn Quarters with the majority of its courses taught in Spanish.
 A thematic quarter with a focus in the areas of ecology and urban planning has been offered since Spring Quarter 2012-13.
 A Civil and Environmental Engineering approved course on Chilean energy management and policy is offered in Summer Quarter.
 Internships can be arranged with organizations concerned with renewable energies and seismic technology.
 Through the language-partner program, Stanford students interact with Chilean students, often engineering students, to develop their language skills.
 Students who stay for two quarters (Summer and Autumn Quarters), and have a high level of Spanish proficiency, can take courses, including engineering courses, at the two major local universities, the Universidad de Chile, and the Universidad Católica de Chile.
 The language requirement is one year of Spanish (SPANLANG 3 or SPANLANG 2A).
-Beginning in 2014-15, engineering students can enroll in one SCPD course from a selected list.
+Engineering students can also enroll in one SCPD course from a selected list.
 For additional details, please see https://undergrad.stanford.edu/programs/bosp/explore/search-courses

 OTHER BOSP PROGRAMS AND RESOURCES

 In addition to the programs mentioned above, the Bing Overseas Studies Program also offers a Winter Quarter program in Istanbul and a consortium program in Kyoto (KCJS).
 Keep in mind that in any quarter of study, Stanford Engineering faculty members may be faculty-in-residence at one of the BOSP programs, thus providing expanded opportunities for engineering students.